 Speak with a New York Race Discrimination Lawyer Today

 Even with a reduction in damages, the case above illustrates the serious consequences for employers who run afoul of New York City anti-discrimination laws.
-If you have been the victim of race or national origin discrimination and need advice from a qualified New York employment law attorney, contact the Law Offices of White, Nisar & Hilferty, LLP, today.
+If you have been the victim of race or national origin discrimination and need advice from a qualified New York employment attorney, contact the Law Offices of Nisar Law Group, P.C., today.